hgrc - configuration files for Mercurial

 [web] section.

-always trusted.
-To trust everybody, list a user or a group with name
+current user is always trusted.
+To trust everybody, list a user or a group

-$HOME/.hgrc of the user or service running Mercurial.
+file to take effect, such as $HOME/.hgrc of the user or service

 - users